MattVu123/ait582_rutting2/README.md

 ## Data Processing

-To generate the processed dataset:
+In Databricks Free Edition, to replicate generating the processed dataset:

-1. Open **`processing_script.py`** from the `code and notebooks` directory.
+1. In Databricks Free Edition, open **`processing_script.py`** from the `code and notebooks` directory.
 2. Run the script to create the processed CSV.
 This script will upload the processed data to DBFS Volumes.

 ![Screenshot](artifacts/screenshot_12.png)

+Special Note: Data processing was done in Databricks Free Edition.

 ---

 ## Exploratory Data Analysis (EDA)

-To recreate the EDA visualizations and summary statistics found in the exploratory data analysis section of the project paper:
+In Databricks Free Edition, to recreate the EDA visualizations and summary statistics found in the exploratory data analysis section of the project paper:

 Run **`EDA_notebook.ipynb`** from the `code and notebooks` folder.

 ![Screenshot](artifacts/screenshot_13.png)

+Special Note: EDA was done in Databricks Free Edition.

 ---

 ## Machine Learning, Modeling, Evaluation, and Feature Importance

-In Google Drive, open and run the following notebooks:
+To recreate our modeling outputs, open and run the following notebooks in Google Drive and Google Colab:

 - baseline_notebook.ipynb
 - standardized_linear_regression.ipynb